pixelflinger/lanczos-2d/README.md

 > [!NOTE]
 > This explains why most spatial upscalers, such as FSR1 or SGSR1, work
-> better with a "well anti-aliased" source image — a properly
+> better with a "well anti-aliased" source image, a properly
 > band-limited sampled image.
-Such an image can better be reconstructed
+Such an image can be better reconstructed
 > according to Nyquist-Shannon.
 In essence, the sampled image has more
 > high-frequency information preserved (i.e.: it contains more of the
 > original image).